Society for Conservation Biology Marine Section

 Application Period

-Applications for 2023 will be accepted from Monday March 20th to Friday May 5th at 5:00 P.M.
+The most recent applications, for 2023, ran from Monday March 20th to Friday May 5th at 5:00 P.M.
 Eastern time.
-Awards will be announced no later than Friday June 2nd.
+Applications are not currently being taken.

-Information, announcements, and application reminders for the current and future grants rounds will be posted to the SCB Marine section listserve, in the Marine Section news, and on the Section's social media pages.
+Information, announcements, and application reminders for current and future grants rounds will be posted to the SCB Marine Program listserv, in the Marine Program news, and on the Program's social media pages.

-The application form may be accessed here.
-Application materials may be sent to SCB Marine Science Officer David Shiffman.
-If you have questions, please email the Marine Section Science Officer.
+If you have questions, please email the Marine Program Science Officer.
 Previous grant recipients may complete their final Small Grants Report Form using this form.

-If you require the guidelines document or forms in large print, audio, Braille, or a colored background, please contact the Marine Section Diversity Committee Chair Shaili Johri.
+If you require the guidelines document or forms in large print, audio, Braille, or a colored background, please contact the Marine Program Diversity Committee Chair Shaili Johri.

 Awardee | Project Country | Project Title |